Department of Music

 Business Track

-Business Track students will assemble a successful artist roster and participate in the following activities on their artist's behalf: scheduling, creating a business plan, analyzing and forecasting trends in popular music, advising and developing the artists with regard to their live show and recordings.
+The purpose of this course is to require students to assemble a successful artist roster and participate in the following activities on their artist's behalf: scheduling, creating a business plan, analyzing and forecasting trends in popular music, advising and developing the artists with regard to their live show and recordings.

 Technical Track

-This course focuses on professional audio recording and production.
-The concepts and practices learned in this course will be used by the students to engineer and mix three songs per student in the Artist Track.
-The goal is for students to leave the CMC prepared for an entry-level position in any area of studio recording.
+This course focuses on the recording and production of audio for playback, professional audio recording, and production.
+The concepts and practices learned in this course will be used by the students to engineer songs for those students in the artist track.
+The goal is for students to leave the CMC prepared for an entry-level position in any area of studio recording including the setup of a professional home studio.

-This course focuses on sound reinforcement, stage lighting and design, stage management and concert production management.
-The concepts and practices learned in this course will be used by the students to produce the weekly CMC Live show in support of the Artist Track.
+This course focuses on stage management, lighting and design, video wall mapping/control, multi-camera switching, and power distribution.
+The concepts and practices earned in this course will be used by students to produce the weekly CMC Live show and the end of semester Road Tour.